Dräxlmaier Group: 2018–present

 In 2018, the Dräxlmaier Campus was built on the grounds of the GALILEO centre of the Technical University of Munich in Garching.
 There, Dräxlmaier developers and researching professors of the TUM work on future topics of the automotive industry.
 In 2019, the company built its own plant with a development department in Sachsenheim near Stuttgart for the production of 800-volt automotive batteries.
 One year later another plant near Leipzig followed.

 On April 1, 2020, Franz Haslinger and Martin Gall took on the function of CEOs of the Dräxlmaier Group.
 Since August 2021, Stefan Brandl and Haslinger have been responsible for the management.
 Long-term CEO Fritz Dräxlmaier remains associated with the company as a representative of the shareholders and continues to exercise his function as chairman of the board.

 In 2021, the Dräxlmaier Group was included in the list of the World's Best Employers by Forbes.
+In 2022, the DRÄXLMAIER Group was again awarded the title "World's Best Employer" by Forbes.
+In 2023, the company received the Top Employer Germany award and was once again recognised by Forbes magazine as "World's Best Employer" and also by WELT as one of "Germany's Best Employers".".
+In the same year, the DRÄXLMAIER Group celebrated its 65th anniversary.
+In 2024, DRÄXLMAIER was certified as a Top Employer for the 16th time in a row.

+Awards

+In addition to various employer awards, DRÄXLMAIER was honored with the German Idea Management Award in 2022.
+In the same year, the company was honored with the BMW Group Supplier Innovation Award and received the “Schwarzer Löwe” business award for its battery plant in Sachsenheim.

+In 2023, the company received the “TOP Climate Commitment 2023” seal.
+In the same year, DRÄXLMAIER won the Cross Border Award, an award from the Lower Bavaria Chamber of Industry and Commerce for cross-border commitment.
+DRÄXLMAIER Tunisia also won the prize for the best CSR campaign 2023 and 2024 for sustainable innovation at the international CSR forum.

+In 2024, Fritz Dräxlmaier was inducted into the Family Business Hall of Fame by the Handelsblatt editorial team and the Family Business Foundation for his extraordinary achievements.